d-plaindoux/thicket/README.md

 movicojs
 ========

-Language dedicated to Model/View/Control web application design
+Language dedicated to Model/View/Control web application design based on Object/Class and View separation.
+In this approach an object denotes an set of data (atomic or object) federated in a named structure.
+A class is a set of behaviors applied to a given object and finally a view denotes an extended DOM fragment used for UI management.

 References: AngularJS, ReactJS